HeardLibrary/linked-data/vanderbot/README.md

 Each value node also includes a column with a `_nodeId` suffix (e.g. `startDate_nodeId`) that contains an arbitrary unique identifier assigned by the script when the item line is processed.

 See the [Wikibase data model](https://www.mediawiki.org/wiki/Wikibase/DataModel#Datatypes_and_their_Values) for more details.
-Note that VanderBot supports common attributes of these value nodes but assumes defaults for others (such as the Gregorian calendar model for time and earth globe system for globecooordinate).
+Note that VanderBot allows supplying values for most attributes of these value nodes as part of the tabular data.
+For the calendar model for time and globe system for globecooordinate), the values are fixed for a particular run of the script, either at their defaults `Q1985727` (Gregorian calendar model) and `Q2` (the earth as the globe system) or at the values set by command line options.

 ## Abbreviated time values